UniMath/agda-unimath/src/orthogonal-factorization-systems/subuniverse-connected-maps.lagda.md

         dependent-identification (b ↦ K(fiber f b)) p u (η (f a) (a , refl)))
 ```

-is inhabited, which is a slightly weaker condition than inhabitedness of the
+is inhabited, which is in turn a slightly weaker condition than inhabitedness of
-fiber of `precomp-Π f` over the map `a ↦ η (f a) (a , refl)`.
+the fiber of `precomp-Π f` over the map `a ↦ η (f a) (a , refl)`.

 ```agda
 module _